DB Schenker

 Schenker, the road, air, and sea forwarder, is a subsidiary of DSV.

-Schenker AG (trading as DB Schenker) is a German logistics company that serves local and global firms across various industries.
+Schenker AG, doing business as DB Schenker, is a German logistics company that serves local and global firms across various industries.
 Notably, it manages large and complex supply chains for multinationals such as Apple, Procter & Gamble, Dell, ASML, BMW.

 Schenker comprises divisions for air, land, sea freight, and Contract Logistics.
 In 2025, a year after having revenues of €19 billion, it was reported that the firm had 71,000 employees in over 1,850 locations across 130 countries.

 Before becoming a subsidiary of the logistics company DSV, it belonged to the rail operator Deutsche Bahn, which acquired it in 2002.
 In April 2025, DSV completed the purchase of Schenker for €14.3 billion.